bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures: Analysis of SBS Signatures in PCAWG Data

 \subsection{Data}

-In this section, we analyze the Pan-Cancer Analysis of Whole Genomes (PCAWG) mutational counts data for whole genome sequencing (WGS) 96-alphabet single base substitution (SBS) mutation classification \cite{icgc2020pan}.
-This is publicly available from the International Cancer Genome Consortium’s (ICGC) Accelerating Research in Genomic Oncology (ARGO) data portal [\citeauthor{zhang2019international}, \citeyear{zhang2019international}, \href{https://docs.icgc-argo.org/docs/data-access/icgc-25k-data#open-release-data---object-bucket-details}{access link}].
+In this section, we analyze the Pan-Cancer Analysis of Whole Genomes (PCAWG) mutation count data using the 96-alphabet single base substitution (SBS) mutation classification \citep{icgc2020pan}.
+This is publicly available from the International Cancer Genome Consortium’s (ICGC) Accelerating Research in Genomic Oncology (ARGO) data portal \citep{zhang2019international}.
 This includes 37 datasets, each for a different histology group.
 We excluded histology groups with 10 or fewer samples, as well as benign (non-cancerous) histology groups, leaving 32 datasets for analysis.

 We exclude hypermutated samples from all analyses.
 The inclusion of hypermutated samples can result in \textit{signature bleeding}, where mutations in non-hypermutated samples are misattributed to hypermutation-specific signatures \citep{maura2019practical, alexandrov2020repertoire}.
-For each histology group, we identify hypermutated samples by assuming the total mutation count per sample follows a Negative Binomial mixture model, with at least one component for non-hypermutated samples, and possibly one or more components for hypermutated samples (details in Appendix \ref{supp_sec:hypermut}).
-This removes 65 samples total ($<$3\% of data), with at most 13 samples removed per histology group in Skin-Melanoma.
+For each histology group, we identify hypermutated samples by assuming the total mutation count per sample follows a Negative Binomial mixture model, with at least one component for non-hypermutated samples, and possibly one or more components for hypermutated samples (details in Appendix D.1).
+This removes 65 samples total ($<$3\% of data), with at most 13 samples removed per histology group in skin melanoma.